-Ancho Poblano Pepper 50 Heirloom Seeds
+Ancho Poblano Pepper 50 Non-GMO, Heirloom Seeds

 This heart shaped heirloom pepper is actually well known under two different names.
 "Poblano" is the fresh version and is excellent stuffed or roasted.
 "Ancho" is the dried version, often used in chili powder.
 Ancho / Poblano Pepper is a mild to medium chili pepper that is commonly used in Mexican cuisine, and other spicy dishes.
 It is the most commonly used variety for chile rellenos and mole.
 Harvest in about 75 days.

-Bastan Hot Pepper (Green) 25 Organic Seeds
+Bastan Hot Pepper 25 Non-GMO, Open Pollinated Seeds

 Early and adaptable Ancho pepper.
 Sturdy, upright plants produce high yields of uniform, 5 inch fruits for summer, early fall harvest.
 Bastan's fruits are smooth, making them easy to peel for chile rellenos.
 Moderate pungency.
 Organically grown.
 Harvest in about 65 days for Green and 85 days for a ripe brown color.

 Pepper Hot Ancho Poblano Hitman 25 Non-GMO.
 Hybrid Seeds

 Hitman is a new open field Poblano pepper that has an attractive dark green, glossy color.
 The well-covered plant provides protection for the fruit from the sun and produces high yields of uniformly large, dark green fruit.
 Its medium early maturity and high percentage of large 2 lobe peppers make this an excellent choice for growers throughout the eastern US.
 Harvest in about 70 days.

 Bhut Jolokia aka Ghost Pepper 25 Non-GMO, Heirloom Seeds